Here is a look at the life of Oprah Winfrey, who hosted the award-winning “The Oprah Winfrey Show.”

 At age 19, while still a sophomore in college, becomes the youngest and first African-American anchor for WTVF-TV in Nashville.

-Stedman Graham has been her companion for many years.
+Stedman Graham has been her companion for more than 30 years.

 1976 - Becomes a news co-anchor at WJZ-TV in Baltimore.